 Jesper Nielsen joined the Executive Board in 2016 and is the Head of Banking Denmark.
-Mr. Nielsen is the chairman of the boards of directors of E-Nettet A/S, Realkredit Danmark A/S, MobilePay A/S and MobilePay Denmark A/S.
+Mr. Nielsen is the chairman of the boards of directors of E-Nettet A/S, Realkredit Danmark A/S, MobilePay A/S and MobilePay Denmark A/S, Finanssektorens Arbejdsgiverforening and second vice chairman of Finans Danmark.
+Mr. Nielsen is a member of the board of directors of Danske Banks Fond and Grænseforeningen.